 Topics: Fleet Safety

 What do you think the most important operating component of a commercial motor vehicle (CMV) is?
-Although there are many components, the most important one is the part that makes the equipment stop - the brakes!!!!!
-It is critical that brakes operate properly at all times to ensure safety.
+Although there are many, the most important one is the part that makes the equipment stop - the brakes!!!!!
+It is critical that brakes operate properly at all times to ensure maximum safety.
 The braking system on CMV’s is designed for tough conditions, but like anything, it must be inspected and maintained carefully and consistently.
 By doing this, the brake system will operate properly throughout the life of the truck.

 Topics: Fleet Safety